A common framework

 Identifies what energy is fuelling the farm and how non organic materials are managed.

 Energy sources and usage:

-Indicates the amount of direct and indirect consumption of energy, its quality and efficient use.
+Indicates the amount of direct and indirect consumption of energy, its quality and efficiency of use.
 Also captures the value of food produce (Mj) for human consumption as a ratio of total production.